Learn Lisa Mason Ziegler's secrets for growing hardy, cool-season annuals

 And, since the book first came out, I've heard from people in both Zone 5 and Zone 6 who have fall-planted in the field and using low tunnels with great success on some of those flowers that I listed hardy to only Zone 7.

-If people want to try planting hardy annual flowers, what are the sure-fire varieties to start with?
+If people want to try planting hardy annual flowers, what are your sure-fire varieties to start with?

 I can suggest 4 that are included in Cool Flowers, plus a new, fifth one.